- See a full list of publications

 - Explore connections, collaborators, related work and more

 My first degree was in psychology.
 I then completed a PGCE, and taught mathematics in a London comprehensive school.
 I then completed a PhD at the University of Cambridge on the topic of teacher stress.
 My teaching focuses on psychological aspects of teaching and learning in schools.
-I am a Professor in Educational Psychology and am currently the PhD Programme Leader.
+I am a Professor in Educational Psychology and am currently the Director for Research Programmes.

-I am particularly interested in researching aspects of effective teaching, the experience of being a teacher, pupil learning and pupil motivation.
+I am particularly interested in researching aspects of effective teaching, the experience of being a teacher, and helping troubled pupils.

 Recent PhD studies I have supervised include research on the following topics:

-I am a member of the American Educational Research Association, the British Educational Research Association, the British Psychological Society, and the European Association for Research on Learning and Instruction.
+I am a member of the British Educational Research Association, the British Psychological Society, and the European Association for Research on Learning and Instruction.

-I have recently conducted four systematic reviews of the literature on aspects of mathematics teaching and learning in schools for the Department for Children, Schools and Families.
+I have conducted four systematic reviews of the literature on aspects of mathematics teaching and learning in schools.